davi0kaipper/library_manager/README.md

 ## Database Configuration

-Create a database with the name: **library_management** or any other of your preference, just remember that the db name should be configured in the .env file on the *DB_DATABASE* variable, together with your username and password on *DB_USERNAME* and *DB_PASSWORD* vars.
+Create a database with the name: **library_management** or any other of your preference, just remember that the database name should be configured in the .env file on the *DB_DATABASE* variable, together with your username and password on *DB_USERNAME* and *DB_PASSWORD* variables, respectively.
 Then run `php artisan migrate` on your command line to create the database.

 ## Configuring Front-End Assets